Do you need to get a translation done? Who can provide you with a certified translation? A financial translation? Or a technical translation?

 The term “technical translation” can be understood in two ways:

-- In its most limited sense, technical translation refers to “technical” documentation such as engineering, IT, electronics, mechanics, and industrial texts in general.
+- In the narrow sense, technical translation refers to “technical” documentation such as engineering, IT, electronics, mechanics, and industrial texts in general.
 Technical translation requires a knowledge of the specialized terminology used in the sector of the source text.

 2. Scientific Translation

-As a sub-group of technical translation, as its name indicates, scientific translation deals with documents in the domain of science: articles, theses, papers, congress booklets, conference presentations, study reports etc.
+As a sub-group of technical translation, sure enough scientific translation deals with documents in sciences: articles, theses, papers, congress booklets, conference presentations, clinical study reports, etc.

 3. Financial Translation

-Financial or economic translation, of course, deals with documentation relating to the likes of finance, banking, and stock exchange activity.
-This includes company annual accounts, annual reports, financial statements, financial contracts, financing packages, and so forth.
+Financial or economic translation deals obviously with documentation relating to the likes of finance, banking, investment, and stock exchange activity.
+It includes company accounts, annual reports, financial statements and contracts, financing packages, and so forth.

 Get a free translation quote